lapinek/platform-scripting/README.AM.md

 In both JavaScript and Groovy, to convert to a String, you can use `toString()` or concatenate a string and a value (in that order).

-_Generally_, however, in JavaScript, it is better to use the `String` object in non-constructor context, for it allows to handle at once `Symbol`, `null`, and `undefined` values.
+_Generally_, however, in JavaScript, it is better to use the `String` object in non-constructor context, for it lets you handle `Symbol`, `null`, and `undefined` values all at once.
 For example:

 ```javascript
 String(idRepository.getAttribute(username, attribute))